huaminghuangtw/Second-Brain/My-Evergreen-Notes/emotion control.md

 You are not the cause of everything that happens to you, but you are responsible for how you respond to everything that happens to you.

-“Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.” ― Viktor E. Frankl
+"Everything can be taken from a man but one thing: the last of the human freedoms—to choose one's attitude in any given set of circumstances, to choose one's own way." ― Viktor E. Frankl

 "Between (triggering) stimulus and (emotional) response there is a space (gap).
 In that space is our power to choose our response.
 In our response lies our growth and our freedom." — Viktor E. Frankl
 - When you create space between stimulus and response, you create power in yourself.